-We have got more than enough Netflix error code to fix in this post.
-We will name the error code, explain the effect you might experience while watching movies on Netflix.
+We have got more than enough Netflix error codes to fix in this post.
+We will name the error code, and explain the effect you might experience while watching movies on Netflix.

 The error code includes Netflix error code 40104 and title error while trying to play movies on the platform.